Duminda Silva

-Arumadura Lawrence Romelo Duminda Silva (born 3 December 1974: as Sinhala :දුමින්ද සිල්වා), popularly as Duminda Silva or R. Dumindha Silva, is a Sri Lankan politician and a former Member of Parliament.
+Arumadura Lawrence Romelo Duminda Silva (born 3 December 1974: as Sinhala :දුමින්ද සිල්වා), popularly known as Duminda Silva or R. Dumindha Silva, is a Sri Lankan politician and a former Member of Parliament.
 He is the brother of Raynor Silva, owner of the Asia Broadcasting Corporation.
 On 8 September 2016 he was sentenced to death by the High Court of Sri Lanka for the murder of Sri Lankan politician Bharatha Lakshman Premachandra, a political rival.

 On 24 June 2021 he was released under a special presidential pardon by President Gotabaya Rajapaksa.
 However, the Supreme Court has issued an interim order suspending the pardon and he was later re-arrested.

 Political career

 In the July 2004 provincial council election, Silva was elected to represent Colombo District in the Western Provincial Council.
 He defected from the United National Party to the United People's Freedom Alliance in November 2007.
 The UNP accused Silva of defecting to the UPFA in the hope that the criminal cases against him would not be pursued and the Asia Broadcasting Corporation's broadcasting licence would be restored.

 Silva was re-elected in the April 2009 provincial council election.

 In the April 2010 parliamentary election Silva was elected to represent the Colombo District in Parliament.